need4swede/wiki-go/data/documents/personalization/profile-presets/document.md

 - A globally assigned Server Profile appears for every user on the matching device class; an administrator can instead add one only to selected users.
-- An optional profile requires Pro and can be selected manually or used through Auto.
-A Required profile stays active for matching Free or Pro recipients.
+- An optional profile can be selected manually or used through Auto.
+A Required profile stays active on matching devices.
 - Required controls profile selection.
 Separate per-setting Locks determine which values are read-only.
 - The server-owned definition cannot be renamed, edited, reordered, or deleted